webpack/webpack-cli/.github/CONTRIBUTING.md

 ## Editor Config

 The [.editorconfig](https://github.com/webpack/webpack-cli/blob/master/.editorconfig) in the root should ensure consistent formatting.
 Please make sure you've [installed the plugin](http://editorconfig.org/#download) if your text editor needs one.

+## Dependencies

+This is a multi-package repository and dependencies are managed using [lerna](https://lerna.js.org/)
+>If you are adding or updating any dependency, please commit the updated `package-lock.json` file.

 ## Branching Model